Self-Claimed Muslim Professor’s Bizarre Classroom Stunt Gets Him Suspended: ‘I Am Tired Of Fearing Their Law’

 A Texas professor’s bizarre classroom stunt has gotten him suspended and could land him in more trouble, according to The Collegian.

 Daniel Mashburn, who is an astronomy instructor in the northeast campus of Texas’ Tarrant County College, showed up to his night class having fully covered his face and hands.
 Arriving 15 minutes late to class, he switched off the lights without telling anyone the reason.
-Thereafter, he proceeded to rant about the Quran, the holy book of Muslims, and about the insights he had gained into astronomy because of his engagement with the text.
+After that, he proceeded to rant about the Quran, the holy book of Islam, and about the insights he had gained into astronomy because of his engagement with the text.

 More bizarrely, as if trying to prank the students with his outlandish get up, he began fidgeting with an object in his pocket, prompting some of his students to leave the class.
-When others asked Mashburn to show his face, he declined, and quoted the Quran as the reason for his denial.
+When others asked Mashburn to show his face, he declined and quoted the Quran as the reason for his denial.
 Understandably fearful of what his real intentions were, Mashburn’s students began leaving the class in packs.
 The professor continued to rant about the Quran before police officers arrived in the class and escorted him outside.

 He was body-searched in front of his students, but no weapon was found on him.
 Police officials told him that he could not teach inside the classroom anymore, prompting him to continue his “lesson” outside, which was attended only by two remaining students.